roetske/M5dial-ntpclock/README.md

 Automatic update ntp every 40min.<br />

 Started from example from Volos Projects. <br />
-When i started i could not compile it. <br />
+When i started i could not upload it, complained about bad partion. <br />
 Turned out when compiling with arduino ide.
 The partition scheme was nok.<br />
 Except for graphics made a lot of changes. <br />
 Especially use of rtc and ntp.
 I also like to work with a compact main module